vanderpatrick/The-Amazing-Quizaru/README.md

  - The project was built with a desktop approach Because it was easier for me to create the content on the page.

  - It was hard to fix the Js bugs in all HTML pages.
-But in the end no relevant errors or bugs.
+But in the end it passed all tests.

  # Test Validators :